Poland, Hungary push against "gender equality" at EU social summit

 “Our commitment to unity and solidarity also means ensuring equal opportunities for all and that no one is left behind,” the leaders will declare in mentioning the bloc’s planned green and digital reforms, as well as focus on education and training.

-“...The priority will be to move from protecting to creating jobs and to improve job quality,” they will say, according to the latest draft, which also welcomes a proposal to look beyond GDP readings to measure economic and social progress.
+“The priority will be to move from protecting to creating jobs and to improve job quality,” they will say, in welcoming a proposal to look beyond GDP readings to measure economic and social progress.

 Twenty-four will attend in person, with German Chancellor Angela Merkel and two others dialling in for discussions that will also try to overcome divisions on waiving patents for COVID-19 vaccines, and the EU’s fraught ties with Russia.